QuentinRa/blog.quentinra.dev/maths/statistics/tests/simple.md

 ## Result

-If the number of successes if within
+If the number of successes is within
 $[5,9]$ then at a significance level of $\alpha=0.05$, we accept $H_0$ so the mean was $0.7$.